KleaSCM/RecursiveGoalSelectionArbiration/readme.md

 # Goal Prioritization Engine

-A mathematically-grounded goal prioritization engine, inspired by cognitive architectures and formalized in the accompanying paper: *"Mathematical Formalization of Consciousness Coupling and Attractor Collapse"* by Klea (May 2025).
-This engine models recursive, trait-modulated goal valuation with dependencies and dynamic traits such as risk aversion, urgency sensitivity, and exploratory tendencies.
+A mathematically-grounded goal prioritization engine, inspired by cognitive architectures and formalized in the accompanying paper: *"Mathematical Formalization of Consciousness Coupling and Attractor Collapse"*  This engine models recursive, trait-modulated goal valuation with dependencies and dynamic traits such as risk aversion, urgency sensitivity, and exploratory tendencies.

 ## Overview